System Dynamics Modelling and Analysis

 The MOOC contains all the information needed to do well at the exam.
-The textbook by John Sterman called "Business Dynamics, Systems Thinking and Modeling for a Complex World" is recommended but required for the course.
+The textbook by John Sterman called "Business Dynamics, Systems Thinking and Modeling for a Complex World" is recommended but not required for the course.

 All courses are evaluated according to UiB's system for quality assurance of education.